What is Long Jack?

-Long Jack (also known as Eurycoma longifolia, longifolia, Jack, tongkat ali, and Malaysian Ginseng) is a very bitter tasting small tree with medicinal properties.
-It has traditionally been used as an aphrodisiac, but may also have applications to bodybuilding by boosting testosterone levels.
+Long Jack (also known as Eurycoma longifolia, Longifolia, Jack, Tongkat Ali, Pasak Bumi, Tung Saw and Malaysian Ginseng) is a very bitter tasting small tree with medicinal properties.
+It has traditionally been used as an aphrodisiac, but may also have applications for bodybuilding & strength by boosting testosterone levels.

-Long Jack is found commonly in Malaysia and Indonesia, but also in parts of Vietnam, Laos, and Thailand.
+Tongkat Ali or Long Jack is found commonly in Malaysia and Indonesia, but also in parts of Vietnam, Laos, and Thailand.
 It does come from other countries as well however these countries grow and harvest the large majority of this shrub.

 The benefits of Long Jack are all related to its effect on increasing testosterone in men.
 This is due to the presence of a group of bitter organic compounds present in the root of Long Jack, known as quassinoids.
-Ten different quassinoids can be found in Long Jack, of which were first discovered in this plant (Miyake et al, 2009).
+A minimum of ten different quassinoids can be found that have been discovered in the Long Jack/Tongkat Ali plant (Miyake et al 2009, Meng D 2014).